multiversx/mx-deprecated-dapp-core-components/README.md

 ## Transactions

-The dapp-core library exposes a straight-forward way of sending transactions and tracking their status, with a couple of handy UI components;
+The dapp-core-components library exposes a straight-forward way of sending transactions and tracking their status, with a couple of handy UI components;